BOOK A FREE CONSULTATION

 For example, if someone is afraid they might harm others, they may feel the need to stay away from sharp objects or avoid certain people to keep themselves from causing harm.

 Compulsions can make life feel very restricted.
-A person may avoid things, places, or activities they think could trigger their fears.
+People may avoid things, places, or activities that could trigger their fears.
 For example, some people may avoid watching the news because they believe that violence on TV could lead to violent thoughts.
 Others may think that certain objects, like knives and forks, are dangerous and may only be eaten with spoons.

 Some common OCD compulsions include: